 - Merrimack College — MEd in Middle School & High School Education

-Adaptable Part-Time Programs
+Part-Time Programs

 Part-time online MEd programs offer maximum flexibility for working professionals.
 In a part-time track, you might take just one course at a time or a lighter semester load, allowing you to continue teaching or managing other responsibilities.

-The main advantage of part-time study is balance, you can immediately apply what you learn in your job and avoid graduate school burnout from juggling too much.
+The main advantage of part-time study is balance.
+You can immediately apply what you learn in your job and avoid graduate school burnout from juggling too much.
 Part-time MEd students in Massachusetts often finish in about two to three years, depending on the credit requirements and how many courses they take per term.

-Real Examples:
+Examples:

 - Cambridge College — MEd in Early Childhood Education